joannechongeqin/EscapeUs_GBA_ME3241/README.md

     - random falling bombs from the top?
     - button / pushable box? for the two players to co-op
     - bug to fix: sometimes player switched more than once when `A` is pressed once -> add debouncing(?)/cooldown/delay ✅
-    - bug to fix: after losing and restarting the game for a few times, some of the tile elements not rendering properly
+    - bug to fix: after restarting the game for a few times, some of the tile elements not rendering properly -> not sure if is a memory overflow thing or what hmmmm
+    - press `UP` and enter door effect to win?